the1lab/1lab/src/Cat/Displayed/Doctrine/Logic.lagda.md

 ## Renamings and substitutions

-Even after we have a good grasp on the morphisms in $\cB$ that we want to call _terms_, there are still two classes of map, now between pairs of contexts, that we must single out.
+Even after we have a good grasp on the morphisms in $\cB$ that we want to call _terms_, there are still two classes of maps, now between pairs of contexts, that we must single out.
 A **renaming** $\rho : \Gamma \to
 \Delta$ maps variables in $\Delta$ to variables in $\Gamma$: there's an identity renaming, and you can either choose to keep or drop variables